mouadTaoussi/survey-app/README.md

 ---

 ### What is SurveyApp ?
-All depends to create surveys then collects responses from your target (eg: clients-students...etc) represented in graphes describing the responses, for easier understanding!
+it depends to create surveys then collects responses from your target (eg: clients-students...etc) represented in graphes describing the responses, for easier understanding!
 You can now use an aternative **Open source** application that fit your needs if you ever caring about your **data** and **personnel data**.

 ### How it works ?